-Workers’ compensation laws require employers to have insurance to cover job-related injuries or illnesses.
-However, for decades New Mexico’s agricultural workers were excluded from the protections of the New Mexico Workers’ Compensation Act.
-In 2008, the Center filed a lawsuit on behalf of farm workers and organizations serving farmworkers to challenged the exclusion.
-In 2016, we won a landmark decision from the New Mexico Supreme Court that ruled that the exclusion of farm and ranch laborers from workers’ compensation was discriminatory and violated the state constitution.
-Since the ruling, we have been working with community partners to ensure agricultural employees can exercise their right to receive workers’ compensation.
-We continue to monitor remaining barriers they have to workers’ compensation.
+Workers’ compensation laws require employers to have insurance to cover job-related injuries or illnesses; however, for decades New Mexico’s agricultural workers were excluded from these protections.
+In 2016, NMCLP represented workers who won a landmark court decision that found their exclusion from workers’ compensation was discriminatory and violated the state constitution.
+We work with community partners to ensure agricultural employees can exercise their right to receive workers’ compensation and continue to monitor remaining barriers.

 Agricultural work is especially hazardous.
 Yet, farm workers face significant obstacles getting the health and safety protections guaranteed by law.
 Agricultural employers often do not provide adequate shade, sufficient bathroom breaks, training on hazardous pesticides, adequate tools, and other legally mandated measures that protect workers from injury.
 During the Covid-19 pandemic, farm workers reported their employers failed to provide minimal health and safety protections to prevent the spread of Covid-19, including face masks and minimal social distancing requirements.